BackyardBrains/EEG-Classification/README.md

-This repo will contain labeled SpikerBox EEG data for training classifiers.
+This repo contains labeled SpikerBox EEG data for training classifiers.